 Does Mindful Eating Work #IRL?

-The three main pillars to this practice is 01. slowing down.
+The three main pillars of this practice are 01. slowing down.
 02. avoiding distractions.
-03. having compassion to ones self.
+03. having compassion to one’s self.

 So does it work, umm heck yea it does!

 Learning how to listen to my body has been the greatest gift I could have for my health.